Code-Institute-Submissions/jmarcosdias-tasty_JuneResub/README.md

       heroku config:set DISABLE_COLLECTSTATIC=1
       ```

-   6. Update the settings.py file adding the URL of the application you are deploying
+   6. Update the settings.py file inside tasty_project, adding the URL of the application you are deploying

       1. Add 'whats-for-dinner-new.herokuapp.com' to the allowed hosts
          ![image](https://user-images.githubusercontent.com/87392921/174455886-0a5a5c8e-ef8c-4701-b645-9f791a978b81.png)